markomitranic/macola/macola.rs/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 3.15.0 - 2018-11-27 =
+* Improved: plugin ZIP file size is considerably reduced;
+* Fixed: sent and scheduled welcome email counts are displayed correctly;
+* Fixed: hidden honeypot field in subscription form now also hidden in editor;
+* Fixed: email listing renders consistently in PHP 7.0.32;
+* Removed: pluggable.php requirement to avoid conflicts with other plugins.

+= 3.14.1 - 2018-11-20 =
+* Added: show number of sent and scheduled welcome emails on Welcome Emails listing page;
+* Improved: naming and organization of template categories;
+* Fixed: limits on number of categories and tags which may be selected for ALC increased to 100.
+Thanks, Radwan!;

 = 3.14.0 - 2018-11-13 =
 * Added: readme clarified to show we do not support multisite;